trade-export/next-ops/README.md

 ## Commit message format for Semantic Release

-semantic-release uses the commit messages to determine the type of changes in the codebase.
+Semantic-Release uses the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version number, generates a changelog and publishes the release

 ## Must be one of the following: